kylinholmes/Encrypt/README.md

 # Encrypt
 A encrypt lib with c/cpp

-In order to better call and pass, I design them as an  functors, by naming anonymous functions.
+In order to better call and pass, I design them as  functors, by naming anonymous functions.
 ## Usage of Base64
 ```cpp
 // ASCII to Base64 Code